ismailarilik/ismailarilik.github.io/index.markdown

 I am reading [rustc-dev-guide](https://rustc-dev-guide.rust-lang.org) nowadays so maybe one day I can contribute to [the Rust compiler](https://github.com/rust-lang/rust).

+I am always open to new exciting opportunities so feel free to contact me anytime.

 You can follow me on <a rel="me" href="https://mastodon.social/@ismailarilik">Mastodon</a> to get updates from me.